liborty/TokenCrypt/README.md

 ## Dependencies

+`/dev/urandom` - standard source of truly random data.

-`du` (disk usage) - standard tool which is normally part of Linux.
+`du` (disk usage) - standard tool which is part of Linux.

 `base64` tool which is also normally pre-installed on Linux.

-`lzma` is the default compression.
+`lzma` is the default compression utility.
 It is normally pre-installed.
 If not, install it with: `sudo apt-get install lzma`

 `zstd` is an alternative compression, selectable with `-z` option to `ncrpt` and `pack`.
 It usually needs to be installed with: `sudo apt-get install zstd`

 `dcrpt` and `unpack` issue warnings if any of the necessary utilities are not installed.
 It is probably best to install them all.
 There is not much difference between `lzma` and `zstd` compressions but they each have their own fans. `lzma` appears to have slightly better compression rate and `zstd` is slightly faster and more controllable.
 Of course, to unpack/decrypt archives on a new machine, it must have the same compression/decompression utility installed, too.

 ## Usage